Copycat Wendy’s Baconator

 I also could not find alfalfa sprouts at any of the grocery stores near our house.
 None of them.
 In fact one doesn’t carry sprouts any more at all.
 Luckily I found some bean sprouts.
 They aren’t the same thing as alfalfa sprouts but they did add a similar texture.

-I recently discovered Blue Plate mayonnaise, which I think is the best around.
+I almost always use Blue Plate mayonnaise in the dishes I make.
+I think it is the best around.
 If you can’t find it locally you can pick it up online for a fair price.

 Also try my copycat Red Robin BLTA.
 And my copycat of the classic K-Mart submarine sandwiches.